will-koz/willcoin/README.md

 add to this repo, which is why you should run the above command.
 This step and the next step is documented [here](https://discordpy.readthedocs.io/en/stable/discord.html).
 - Create a server that can serve as a testing server and invite the bot to that server.
 See above.
-- Put your Discord bot token into token.txt
+- Put your Discord bot token into token.txt, if you haven't already
 - I would recommend changing the administrator field in conf.py, but it is up to you

 <!-- TODO: write more of an Installation Guide -->